Eareckson Air Station

 |Location: Shemya Island, AK||Latitude: 52.7||Longitude: -174.1|

 Eareckson Air Station is situated on Shemya Island, approximately 1,500 miles southwest of Anchorage, Alaska at the westernmost tip of the Aleutian Islands.
 Shemya Island is part of the Near Islands group of the Aleutian Archipelago.
-Shemya Island is owned by the U.S. Government and is under the jurisdiction of the United States Fish and Wildlife Service (USFWS) as part of the Aleutian Islands National Wildlife Refuge.
+Shemya Island is owned by the U.S. Government and is under the jurisdiction of the United States Fish and Wildlife Service (USFWS) as part of the Alaska Maritime National Wildlife Refuge.

 Shemya Island supported a limited fur hunting trade as early as 1824.
 As one of the few low-lying platforms in the windswept western Aleutian Islands, it was first developed in May 1943 by the U. S. Army, which constructed the existing 10,000-foot runway and hangars for use in the World War II campaign against the Japanese occupation forces on Attu, Agattu, and Kiska Islands.
 Eareckson Air Station was named after Col. Eareckson, a squadron commander in the Aleutians during World War II.
 The Air Station activities were reduced following World War II, but the station served as a refueling and staging point on the Great Circle Route for support and supplies during the Korean conflict.
 When the Korean conflict terminated, activities on Shemya were once again reduced and, on July 1, 1954, the station was declared surplus and deactivated.
 Facilities were transferred to the Civil Aeronautics Authority in 1955 and subsequently leased to Northwest Airlines for support and communication purposes.
 The Air Force returned to Shemya in 1958 in support of various Air Force and Army strategic intelligence collection activities.
 In April 1995, the station downsized once again and was reverted to caretaker status.
 Most military personnel are now off the island and approximately 50 civilian contractor personnel are operating and maintaining the facilities.
 Currently the station serves as an early warning radar installation whose principal purpose involves monitoring space and missile activities.
 Since 2002, the National Missile Defense Program is an active participant on the island.